9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

-Our second, `BadIndent.hs`, doesn\'t play by the rules.
+Our second, `BadIndent.hs`, doesn't play by the rules.

 :::: captioned-content
 ::: caption